solita/solita.github.com/_posts/2023-06-22-basic-web-accessibility.md

 ---
 layout: post
-title: Basic web accessibility
+title: How to get started with web accessibility
 author: marja
 excerpt: >
-  A look into what web accessibility is and how it should be taken into account.
+  A look into what web accessibility is and some concrete tips on how to get started with it.
 tags:
  - Accessibility
  - Testing